Farming and emissions: Do the numbers stack up?

 Note that currently plant agriculture produces around 15% of total methane, while animal agriculture produces double that at 30% of current methane production.
 The same points also apply to plant agriculture, in that unless crop sizes increase, methane levels remain again constant and do not accrue, and all carbon is sourced from the atmosphere initially, so does not increase atmospheric CO2 either.

-Fossil Fuel Methane Could Accrue, And More Importantly, Is Nett CO2 Emission.
+Fossil Fuel Methane Could Accrue, And More Importantly, is always nett emissions.

 All methane from plants and animals represents nett sequestration of carbon, or there would be no energy value in the food.
+The energy in food or even fossil fuel is proportionate to the sequestrated carbon that originally came from CO2.
 Plant and animal material can all over millions of years transform into fossil fuels because their material stores carbon.

 Logically all methane as fossil fuel also resulted from the sequestration of carbon, and the production of that fossil fuel had a positive effect on the reduction of greenhouse effect.
 However, the positive effect happened millions and sometimes billions of years ago.
 Instead of agriculture, where both positive and negative happen at the same time, when we extract fossil fuel we are partly undoing the ‘good work’ done by plants and animals long ago.
 And because plants and animals have resulted in the sequestration of so much carbon (see carbon graph below), there is almost no limit to the amount of carbon we can return to the atmosphere by using fossil fuels.